jweigend/concepts-of-programming-languages/docs/exercises/Exercise1.md

 - Test the HelloWorld programm with "go run HelloWorld"

-- Run the Makefile (with make) and test the slides with "make slideshow"
 - (Optional: Install Visual Studio Code, IntelliJ or any other Editor with Go support) on your virtual disk.

 ## After this Exercise